 We are a non profit, registered charity and no kill cat shelter in St. Thomas, Ontario.
 We have been helping abandoned and rescued cats find homes since 2000.
 Our cats receive veterinarian care, spaying/neutering and initial vaccinations.
 This shelter is unique because we allow our cats to roam free!
 None of the cats are caged unless they become sick or are initially in quarantine.
 We operate solely on donations and with volunteer help.
 100% of donations go directly to the shelter.
 Please consider helping with a cash donation or volunteering your time.
 We accept donations of cat food, litter and cleaning supplies too.
 Please call the shelter to check on what supplies we could use.
 Volunteers help clean but also provide socialization to the cats with playing and grooming.

-When adopting a cat or kitten from Pets/Friends for Life our adoption fee, which is $150, includes first vaccinations.
+When adopting a cat or kitten from Pets/Friends for Life our adoption fee, which is $175 for adult cats and $180 for kittens under 1 year of age, includes first vaccinations.
 We work with several veterinary clinics to spay and neuter our cats.
 Adult cats will have been spayed or neutered upon adoption.
 Younger cats/kittens will be adopted out but MUST be spayed or neutered later.
 If you wish to see a veterinarian of your choice for this, a paid certificate or invoice must be provided in order for our organization to refund a portion of this procedure to the adopting family/person.
 All of the cats will have been de-wormed and treated for fleas in addition to a wellness examination by a veterinarian.
 The cat's health record will be included in the adoption paperwork.
 Cats and kittens are adopted on a first come, first served basis.
+Kittens may be adopted before 8 weeks of age, but will not be allowed to go to their new home until they turn 8 weeks old.
+Senior cats age 7 and older are available for adoption for $110.
+Cats and kittens are adopted on a first come, first served basis for approved adopters.